 However, Trump does not have the power to unilaterally disband the EPA; that would require an act of Congress.
 Even though the Republican party controls both chambers, it’s still unlikely that both the House and the Senate could pass such a radical measure.
 The booming clean energy industry has not only financial power, but political influence, as well.

 (Such a drastic move would also hurt the economy.
-The EPA employs more than 15,000; dumping that number of workers onto the unemployment rolls would not support Trump’s promise that he would be a “job creator.”)“If he does try to undermine climate action, he’ll run headlong into people who will fight him… Click To Tweet
+The EPA employs more than 15,000; dumping that number of workers onto the unemployment rolls would not support Trump’s promise that he would be a “job creator.”)“If he does try to undermine climate action, he’ll run headlong into people who will fight him in courts, in Congress, in boardrooms and in the streets.”
+Click To Tweet

 Last month Trump told journalist Chris Wallace last month that the EPA, “what they do is a disgrace.
 Every week they come out with the new regulations.”